William I. Swoope: Career

 In 1892, Swoope returned to Clearfield and continued the practice of law.
 He was elected county Republican committee chairman on two occasions, and served as district attorney for Clearfield County from 1901 to 1907.
 He was a delegate to the 1916 Republican National Convention.
 He served as deputy attorney general for Pennsylvania from 1919 to 1923.

 Member of Congress

 In 1922, Swoope was elected as a Republican to the 68th Congress.
 He was reelected to the 69th Congress, and served March 4, 1923 to March 3, 1927.
 During his second term, Swoope served as chairman of the United States House Committee on Invalid Pensions.
 He declined to run for reelection in 1926.

 Death and burial

 After leaving Congress, Swoope resumed the practice of law in Clearfield.
 He died in Clearfield on October 9, 1930.
 Swoope was buried at Hillcrest Cemetery in Clearfield.

 Family

 In 1899, Swoope married Elizabeth Susan Hartswick.
 They were married until his death.
 The Swoopes were the parents of a daughter, Priscilla.

-Swoope was the nephew of U.S. Representative John Patton.
+Swoope was the nephew of U.S. Representative John Patton and the uncle of USS Arizona captain Franklin Van Valkenburgh.